Prediction Edge

 EducationBS, Ohio University (1985)

-Notable personal detailsDaniel Eugene Innis is an American academic, businessperson, and Republican politician.
-He serves in the New Hampshire Senate representing District 7 (served previously from 2016 to 2018 and again from 2022 to present).
-He has worked as a professor of marketing and hospitality management at the University of New Hampshire and previously served as dean of UNH’s business school.
-Innis has also been involved in hospitality businesses and farming in New Hampshire.
+Notable personal detailsDaniel Eugene Innis is an American academic and politician who serves as a Republican member of the New Hampshire State Senate representing District 7.
+He is a professor of marketing and hospitality management at the University of New Hampshire and previously served as dean of UNH’s Peter T. Paul College of Business and Economics.
+He has also run for federal office in New Hampshire, including campaigns for U.S. House and U.S. Senate.

 SourcesShow